 - Remove from the oven.
 Brush the crust with the beaten egg white and bake for another three to fives minutes.
 This step is optional, but it helps the crust stay crisp.

-For the Chocolate-Covered Cherry Cheesecake
+Chocolate-Covered Cherry Cheesecake

 - In a bowl, microwave the 8 ounces of semisweet chocolate with butter in 15-second intervals and stir.
 Repeat the process until the chocolate melts and smooths out.